Person wearing glasses and a red and white checkered shirt smiling outdoors with a blurred background."}

 Typical Client Issues…

-Clients who are used to masking all the time but on the inside are struggling with burnout, depression, despair, intense anxiety, struggling to keep it together.
-They’ve spent their entire lives masking and the toll it has taken on their nervous system has left them feeling broken and despondent.
+• Clients who are used to masking all the time but on the inside are struggling with burnout, depression, anxiety and despair

 Person with clasped hands, wearing a watch and bracelet, standing by a railing with green leaves in the background.